jalexanderlabs/Setting-Up-a-SOC-Lab/README.md

 Objectives:

-In this lab, I will use two VMS, both Linux and Windows to install Splunk on the machines and integrate vital log sources through listening ports and installing forwarders.
+In this lab, I will install Splunk in Linux and integrate vital log sources through listening ports and installing forwarders.
 Note: From my previous labs, a forwarder in splunk forwards the data it recieves from network traffic to the indexer so that this information can get ingested and turned into information we can use.
 A listening port is a port that waits to recieve network request from a UDP or TCP port.